kkzvlad/uaro-docs/docs/Pre-Trans-WoE.md

 - 24 member cap within any given castle (Recall prioritizes top most rank downwards until number met) Extended, Baby and Trans classes will yield no movement
 - All MVP cards render no effect within WoE Castles (Still equipable, but have no effect)
-- Reference the pinned document within ⁠🏰emperium-echoes or consult your WoE Leader for a complete list of restricted items(If you equip an item on the block list, it will yield 0 effect within castles)
+- If you equip an item on the block list, it will yield 0 effect within castles
 - Buffs received by Trans / Extended classes will automatically be removed upon entry into castle (Portal or E-Call)
 - Issuing FCP as a creator to members outside of castles prior to entrance into Pre-Trans WoE castles is strictly forbidden and will yield an account ban
 - @GuildHP is now toggleable through @settings (Allows you to view Guild member HP even outside of party)